bluemelov1/KomplRechnernetze/README.md

 - The program demonstrates the usage of these functions by reading the VyOS configuration file, performing checks, and generating NixOS configuration statements based on the mapping.

 #### Internal Mapping syntax
+--> Describe in JSON format
+interfaces#wireguard#$0#peer#client#address=$1;nterfaces#wireguard#$2#port=$3@networking.wireguard.interfaces.$0.peers.endpoint=$1:$3;
+Let's break down how this mapping works:

+The mapping applies to VyOS configuration lines related to WireGuard interfaces.

+#$0# represents a placeholder that captures the first element from the VyOS configuration line.
+The value captured by this placeholder will be used later in the Nix configuration line.

+The mapping specifies the property address=$1 for a WireGuard peer with the tag client.
+It captures the value of $1 from the VyOS configuration line, which represents the peer's address.

+#$2# represents another placeholder that captures the third element from the VyOS configuration line.
+The value captured by this placeholder will be used later in the Nix configuration line.

+port=$3 specifies the port property for the WireGuard peer.
+It captures the value of $3 from the VyOS configuration line, which represents the port number.

+@networking.wireguard.interfaces.$0.peers.endpoint=$1:$3 represents the Nix configuration line that will be generated based on the VyOS configuration line.

+In the Nix configuration line, $0 is replaced with the value captured by the #$0# placeholder from the VyOS configuration line.

+$1 is replaced with the captured peer address, and $3 is replaced with the captured port number.

+The resulting Nix configuration line sets the endpoint property for the WireGuard interface's peer, combining the captured peer address and port number.

+In summary, this mapping translates a VyOS configuration line related to a WireGuard interface's peer address and port into a Nix configuration line that sets the corresponding endpoint property for the peer in the Nix configuration.
+It captures the necessary values from the VyOS configuration line using placeholders and inserts them into the appropriate positions in the Nix configuration line.

+system#host-name=$0@networking.hostName="$0";
+Here's a brief explanation of how it works:

+The mapping applies to the VyOS system configuration line that sets the host name.

+The placeholder =$0 captures the value of the first element from the VyOS configuration line, representing the desired host name.

+In the Nix configuration line, networking.hostName="$0" assigns the captured host name value to the hostName property in the networking section.

+The placeholder $0 is replaced with the captured host name value from the VyOS configuration line.

+In summary, this mapping translates a VyOS system configuration line that sets the host name into a Nix configuration line that assigns the same host name to the networking.hostName property.
+It captures the desired host name value using the placeholder $0 and inserts it into the Nix configuration line.

 ```
 vyos_config_path_1:nixos_config_path_1
 vyos_config_path_2:nixos_config_path_2